Sid Lee boosts efficiency and powers creativity with Slack

 Sid Lee further streamlines processes with Workflow Builder, a no-code tool for automating routine tasks in Slack.
 To open a new project, for example, employees start in the

-#internal_project_request_mtl channel and fill in a simple form that triggers a corresponding process in Workday.
+#internal_project_request_mtl channel and fill out a simple form that triggers a corresponding process in Workday.

 Encouraging external partners and clients to collaborate in Slack Connect

-Sid Lee is part of kyu, a collective of ten companies that offer their clients the full gamut of creative services.
-‘Every company within the collective has their own IT management team to choose the technology they want to work with,’ Lalande says, ‘and we use Slack Connect to stay connected with each other.’
+Sid Lee is part of kyu, a collective of 10 companies that offer their clients the full gamut of creative services.
+“Every company within the collective has their own IT management team to choose the technology they want to work with,” Lalande says, “and we use Slack Connect to stay connected with each other.”

 Elevating a remote culture and driving engagement at all levels

 Like much of the world, Sid Lee is currently operating in a hybrid mode, with all of its creative community working remotely.
-With Slack at its cultural centre, the agency enables meaningful engagement and empowers teams to connect at all levels, no matter where they are.
-‘There’s no doubt that Slack empowers our culture, now more than ever,’ says Katia Aubin, Sid Lee’s Vice President of Global Communication and Brand.
+With Slack at its cultural center, the agency enables meaningful engagement and empowers teams to connect at all levels, no matter where they are.
+“There’s no doubt that Slack empowers our culture, now more than ever,” says Katia Aubin, Sid Lee’s vice president of global communication and brand.

 A